-In this blog, we’ll tell you a little more about the tool and how it fits with the rest of the times tables content you’ll find on EducationCity.
+In this blog, we’ll tell you a little more about the tool and how it fits with the rest of the times tables resources you’ll find on EducationCity.

 What Is the Multiplication Tables Check?

-The purpose of the Multiplication Tables Check (MTC), which will become statutory as of June 2020, is to determine whether Year 4 students can fluently recall their multiplication tables.
+First, let’s cover the purpose of the Multiplication Tables Check (MTC)*.
+This will become statutory as of June 2020 in England, and is to determine whether Year 4 students can fluently recall their multiplication tables.

 All Year 4 students will be required to complete the check, which will be taken online, on a laptop, desktop or tablet.